zapatos24/senator_nlp_vote_prediction/README.md

 We can see how imbalanced the confusion matrix is though, and in practice, a whip who was using this product would assume the votes were there too often, when they actually weren't.
-So I raised the threshold for a yea vote to .9, and the matrix shifts as such
+So I raised the threshold for a yea vote to .9, and the matrix shifts as such:

 ![XGB Hyper Confusion Matrix - High Threshold](images/xgb_best_hyper_9_thresh_confusion_report.png)

-while it lowers our F1 score slightly, the more balanced classes are better served in the eventual product, though we keep the same ROC score as before
+While it lowers our F1 score slightly, the more balanced classes are better served in the eventual product, though we keep the same ROC score as before.

 ## Creating artifacts for the web application